The Danakil Depression is one of the best adventures in Africa and this is what it’s like and a guide at the end of the post on how to do it.

 Parts are at minus one hundred metres and more below sea level, and it is a highly volcanic area surrounded by desert and dry salt plains.

 It makes visiting in the middle of summer all the more interesting.
 In a convoy of five vehicles, a slow descent was made from lush hills into barren nothingness.

-Into The Danakil Depression
+The Danakil Depression of Ethiopia

-With the heat slowly building, and the dryness touching at the throat, we drove for several hours, still descending, until we arrived at a nomad Afar tribal village.
+With the heat slowly building, and the dryness touching the throat, we drove for several hours, still descending, until we arrived at a nomad Afar tribal village.